meredithcook/meredithcook.github.io/_posts/2024-02-13-glimpses-of-grace.md

 ---
 layout: post
-title: Glimpses of Grace
+title: Daily Bread, Eternal Joy
 date: 2024-02-13
 description: Though we may have to work to see it, God's grace is in each day.
+It should point us to the ultimate gift of grace, Christ Himself.
 image: '/images/daily_bread.jpg' # Add image post (optional)
 tags: [grace, perspective]
 GA: G-DHPTC39GDF